jackjliew/ai-openscale/monitor-fairness.md

 - *Reference / Monitored value*: The values of fairness attributes are split into two distinct categories: Reference and Monitored.
 The Monitored values are those which are likely to be discriminated against.
 In the case of a fairness attribute like **`Gender`**, the Monitored values could be `Female` and `Transgender`.
 For a numeric fairness attribute, such as **`Age`**, the Monitored values could be `[18-25]`.
 All other values for a given fairness attribute are then considered as Reference values, for example `Gender=Male` or `Age=[26,100]`.

-- *Favorable / Unfavorable outcome*: The output of the model is categorized as either Favorable or Unfavorable.
-As an example, if the model is predicting whether a person should get a loan or not, then the Favorable outcome could be `Loan Granted` or `Loan Partially Granted`, whereas the Unfavorable outcome might be `Loan Denied`.
-Thus, the Favorable outcome is one that is deemed as a positive outcome, while the Unfavorable outcome is deemed as being negative.
+- *Expected / Unexpected outcome*: The output of the model is categorized as either Expected or Unexpected.
+As an example, if the model is predicting whether a person should get a loan or not, then the Expected outcome could be `Loan Granted` or `Loan Partially Granted`, whereas the Unexpected outcome might be `Loan Denied`.
+Thus, the Expected outcome is one that is deemed as a positive outcome, while the Unexpected outcome is deemed as being negative.

 The {{site.data.keyword.aios_short}} algorithm computes bias on an hourly basis, using the last `N` records present in the payload logging table; the value of `N` is specified when configuring Fairness.
 The algorithm perturbs these last `N` records to generate additional data.

 The perturbation is done by changing the value of the fairness attribute from Reference to Monitored, or vice-versa.
 The perturbed data is then sent to the model to evaluate its behavior.
 The algorithm looks at the last `N` records in the payload table, and the behavior of the model on the perturbed data, to decide if the model is acting in a biased manner.

-A model is deemed to be biased if, across this combined dataset, the percentage of Favorable outcomes for the Monitored class is less than the percentage of Favorable outcomes for the Reference class, by some threshold value.
+A model is deemed to be biased if, across this combined dataset, the percentage of Expected outcomes for the Monitored class is less than the percentage of Expected outcomes for the Reference class, by some threshold value.
 This threshold value is to be specified when configuring Fairness.

 ### Example

-Consider a data point where, for `Gender=Male` (Reference value), the model predicts an Favorable outcome, but when the record is perturbed by changing `Gender` to `Female` (Monitored value), while keeping all other feature values the same, the model predicts an Unfavorable outcome.
+Consider a data point where, for `Gender=Male` (Reference value), the model predicts an Expected outcome, but when the record is perturbed by changing `Gender` to `Female` (Monitored value), while keeping all other feature values the same, the model predicts an Unexpected outcome.
 A model overall is said to exhibit bias if there are sufficient data points (across the last `N` records in the payload table, plus the perturbed data) where the model was acting in a biased manner.

 ### Supported models